boscacci/robertboscacci.com/content/blog/2025/2025-09-25_rainier-backpacking.md

 ## Looking Forward

 We’re excited to get out of the city, challenge ourselves to the small climb (with pack weight), and enjoy some quiet nights in the backcountry.
 And, of course, we’re looking forward to that post-hike burger and seeing our cats again.

----

-*We’ll share photos and a trip report when we return.*